 When life's challenges are overwhelming, many individuals and families in North Carolina look to Lutheran Services Carolinas for help.
 The Assertive Community Treatment Team serves adults with severe and persistent mental illness who live in Orange, Person, and Chatham Counties.
 Raynor Street, a Durham apartment complex, serves adults with severe and persistent mental illness and also provides residential assistance.
-The LSC Counseling Center in Charlotte provides individual, marital, and family counseling by a state-certified therapist.
-LSC also offers workshops such as single-parent retreats and marriage enrichment sessions, and provides assessment and referral information.

 What Is ACTT?